Weak averaging principle for multiscale stochastic dynamical systems driven by stable processes: The nonlocal Poisson equation.

-Now, we are in the position to show the existence of the solution of nonlocal Poisson equation \eqref{poisson}. \begin{lemma} Under Hypothesis ($\bf{A'_{b}}$), for all $f\in\cC_0^\mu(\R^n)$, the function $u$ defined in \eqref{rep_u} is a solution to the equation \eqref{poisson} in $\cC_0^\mu(\R^n)$. \end{lemma} \begin{proof} We divide the proof into the following three steps.\\ { \bf{Step 1.}} We firstly show that the right hand side of \eqref{rep_u} does make sense.
-This is directly verified as follows, using the estimate \eqref{est-1} and the fact that $f$ is centered with respect to $\mu$, we have
+Now, we are in the position to show the existence of the solution of nonlocal Poisson equation \eqref{poisson}. \begin{lemma} Let Hypothesis ($\bf{A'_{b}}$) hold.
+Assume $f\in\cC_0^\mu(\R^n)$.
+Then the function $u$ given by \eqref{rep_u} is a solution to the equation \eqref{poisson} in $\cC_0^\mu(\R^n)$. \end{lemma} \begin{proof} We divide the proof into the following three steps.\\ { \bf{Step 1.}} We firstly show that the right hand side of \eqref{rep_u} makes sense.
+Using directly the estimate \eqref{est-1} and the fact that $f$ is centered with respect to $\mu$, we have